 Such circumstances require a new approach to data retention obligations.
 But this change is happening during a period when there is a general tendency to collect as much data as possible since there is no culture of the risks associated to potential privacy breaches and because with the technological evolution, new ways of exploiting data might be identified.
 Indeed, most of our clients either had no data retention policy in place or they were not fully complying with it.

-How to determine the relevant data retention period?
+How to determine the relevant data retention period under the GDPR?

 First of all, there is no single solution that fits all.
 The applicable data retention period changes not only depending on the type of personal data and the purposes of the processing, but also on the type of business in which the company operates.